prscX/vs-essential-plugins/README.md

 # Contributions
-If you feel any X plugin should be part of this prepacked essential plugins, please feel free to raise a PR for the same.
+If you feel any X plugin should be part of these prepacked essential plugins, please feel free to raise a PR for the same.
 Any type of contribution will be very much appreciated

 # License
 Copyright @2017 Pranav Raj Singh Chauhan